the museum in english

 Acquisition : Legs de Victoria Fantin-Latour née Victoria Dubourg en 1921, entré au musée en 1926

 In 1863, Fantin-Latour took part in the famous “Salon des refuses”.
-He was close to the Impressionists, but never adopted their technique: he did not enjoy painting outside.
-His light touch and the blurred aspect of certain outlines nevertheless call to mind that freedom dear to outdoor painters.
+He was close to the Impressionists, but never adopted their technique as he did not enjoy painting outside.
+Nevertheless, his light touch and the blurred aspect of certain outlines reminisce the freedom so dear to outdoor painters.

 Born in Grenoble in 1836, the artist left the city at the age of five.
-After his death, his widow made an important bequest, including this work and one or two others, which are on view in this show. -
+After his death, his widow made a considerable bequest to the museum, including this work among a few others.

 Médium :